 The Lycium barbarum variety of Gogi Berry Plants are a perennial in zones 3 to 10, they are actually quite remarkably heat and cold tolerant.
-Bearing slightly elongated, orange fruit, about the size of a raisin, Goji plants are also deciduous, which just means that they drop their leaves every year, usually once the first frost.
+Bearing slightly elongated, orange fruit, about the size of a raisin, Goji plants are deciduous, which means they drop their leaves every year, usually after the first frost.
 You can read about pruning below.

 Goji Berry plants are very adaptable, but for the very best results, test your soil, and then adjust the pH to between 6.8 – 8.1.
 You can add lime to raise the pH if necessary or aluminum sulfate to lower it.

 GROW GOJI BERRY PLANTS IN CONTAINERS

 Gogi Berry plants can easily be grown in containers on your deck or patio.
 Goji plant roots like to grow deep, but the plant itself will stop growing once the roots touch the bottom of the container, so they won’t grow as large as the plants grow in the ground.
 One advantage is that you may very well see goji berries in the first or second season, rather than the third, which is normally the case when they are grown in the ground.

-So you’ve received your bare root plants.
-They will survive for awhile without being planted, but we recommend that you plant them as soon as possible.
-We also suggest that you get them established inside, in a sunny location, before moving them outside, also to a sunny location.
-Your Goji plant will appreciate some afternoon shade if you live in a very hot climate (Temps above 100°F).
+Your bare root plants will survive for a while without being planted, but we recommend you plant them as soon as possible.
+We also suggest that you get them established inside, in a sunny location, before moving them outdoors to a sunny location.
+Your Goji plant will appreciate some afternoon shade if you live in a very hot climate (temps above 100°F).

 - Place the bare root plants in a jar or container with room-temperature water and allow them to soak for about 15-minutes.